Disciplining a Special Needs Child.

-- Live for the years, not for the moment: Individual behaviors may appear suddenly.
-But behavior patterns, they develop over time.
-With our kids, we have to live for the years, not the moment.
-So when you are pushing your child through a tantrum or through a negative behavior, when you are NOT caving in to a demand….even though you sooooo much want to, just to have this moment end….remind yourself–The Years.
+- Remember to think “can’t” before “won’t“.
 Our kids take longer to learn everything.
-They don’t always learn things inherently from watching others–they have to be direct taught.
+They may not learn things inherently from watching others.
+They have to be direct taught.
 They often do not have the skills to self-evaluate and self-correct, they have to be taught.
 So in those stressful moments, allow this to come to your mind–that you are doing this for the long term.
 And it may take a long time for your child to learn this.

-2. Identify and document their complete skills set: You might need professional help for this, but your child needs a complete functional assessment.
+- Identify and document their complete skills set.
+You might need professional help for this, but your child needs a complete functional assessment.
 It would be cruel for me to punish Kevin for spilling food while he eats.
 His motor planning and OT skills are such that he still cannot eat without making some mess.
-We work on that every meal and in school, but like I said, would be cruel to punish him for that.
 If the skill is beyond your child’s skill set, you teach the skill, not punish them for not having the skill.